philipperemy/google-news-scraper/README.md

 - `RUN_POST_PROCESSING`: Post processing means opening the URL, download the raw HTML from the articles, clean this HTML and save them to files.
 - `LINKS_POST_PROCESSING_CLEAN_HTML_RATIO_LETTERS_LENGTH`: Technical parameter for the post processing.
 Apply to Japanese only.
 We are interesting in dropping the english sentences from the Japanese articles.
 - `LINKS_POST_PROCESSING_NUM_THREADS`: Number of threads to use when doing this post processing task.
-- `LINKS_POST_PROCESSING_MULTI_THREADING`: Enable/disable multithreading for for the postprocessing.
-1 means multithreaded.
-0 means no multithreading.

 ## VPN